State College Spikes: Stability, then instability in Auburn (1958–1980)

 The State College Spikes were founded in 1958 in Auburn, New York as the Auburn Yankees.
-The team played its home games at Falcon Park in Auburn from 1958–1980.
+The team played its home games at Falcon Park in Auburn from 1958 to 1980.
 For two decades, affiliated baseball was a mainstay in Auburn.
 After the Yankees, the Mets, Twins and Phillies all had affiliation agreements with the team.
 In 1978, however, the team did not have an agreement in place.
 Auburn fielded an independent team known as the Auburn Sunsets.
 Unaffiliated baseball remained in Auburn for the following two seasons, as well.
 The team changed its name to the Auburn Red Stars in 1979 and Auburn Americans in 1980.
 Erie-area businessmen Dave Masi and Joe Castelli propped up the Americans, then reached an affiliation agreement with the St. Louis Cardinals during baseball's winter meetings.
 They moved the team to Erie for the 1981 season.